BlackbitDigitalCommerce/pimcore-data-director/docs/index.md

 ];
 ```

 Providing a `filename` does also support dynamic folders.
-So when you provide `/images/abc.jpg` in the `filename` parameter, the asset will get the name `abc.jpg` and will be created in / moved to the asset folder `/images`.
-When you provide a relative path like `images/abc.jpg` the image will be put in the folder `images` below the dataport's configured asset target directory.
+So when you provide `/images/abc.jpg` in the `filename` parameter, the asset will get named `abc.jpg` and will be created in / moved to the asset folder `/images`.

+If you provide a relative path like `images/abc.jpg` the image will be put in the folder `images` below the dataport's configured asset target directory.

+If you provide a path without a file name, e.g. `/images/`, the file name will get extracted from the `url` and the image will get put to the folder `/images/`.

 You can also assign already existing Pimcore assets via: